Who handles disputes within an association?

 - act for particular parties to a dispute

-- intervene in internal disputes
+- intervene in breaches of the constitution

 Where can I get legal advice?